 With this individual blob-initiated edge focusing we achieve a way of avoiding the commonly occurring step of tracking and grouping related edge elements into edge segments.
-The matching between a blob and the edges at coarse levels of scale has already induced a coarse grouping of edge pixels into higher order units.
-In addition, we explicitly have the relation to the blob, which gives scale information and coarse spatial information.
-Similarly, this approach induces a way of actually verifying or rejecting various kinds of blob hypotheses generated by the blob detection module.
-For instance, blobs due to noise (or illumination variations) can probably be rejected by studying the behaviour of their corre-
+The matching between a blob and the edges at coarse levels of scale has already induced

-&lt;sup>6The edge focusing algorithm is normally implemented using a fixed set of scale levels [Ber90].
+6The edge focusing algorithm is normally implemented using a fixed set of scale levels [Ber90].